sourcegraph/sourcegraph-public-snapshot/doc/dev/code_host_integrations.md

 This documentation is intended for developers who are developing Sourcegraph integrations.

-For installation and usage instructions, see the [Integrations section](../integration/index.md).
+For a guide on usage of integrations, see the [Integrations section](../integration/index.md).

 ## What are code host integrations?